Competition-based control of the false discovery proportion: Applications to Real and Simulated Data

 Finally, it is instructive to look at what happens in the spectrum-ID problem when we vary $m$ while keeping the other parameters constant ($\alp=0.05,\gam=0.05,\pi_0=0.5$). \supfig~\ref{supfig:vary_m} shows that, as expected, increasing $m$ yields diminished variability in TDC's FDP (top row).
-At the same time the power loss associated with FDP-SD's increased confidence also diminishes (middle row), and the bounds provided by TDC-UB become tighter (bottom row).
+At the same time the power loss associated with FDP-SD's increased confidence also diminishes (middle row).
 A similar evolution is observed in \supfig~\ref{supfig:vary_pi0} as we decrease $\pi_0$ while keeping all other parameters the same ($\alp=0.05,\gam=0.05,m=$2K).
 This is not surprising because increasing $m$ and decreasing $\pi_0$ have the same effect of increasing the number of discoveries.